ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 This document is meant to reduce the barriers to entry for new congestion control work.
 As such, proponents should not interpret these criteria as a checklist of requirements before approaching the IETF.
-Instead, proponents are encouraged to have thought about most of these issues beforehand, and have the willingness to do the work implied below.
+Instead, proponents are encouraged to think about these issues beforehand, and have the willingness to do the work implied by the rest of this document.

 # Document Status